-Tempfailing: Tempfailing [30] is based on the fact that legitimate SMTP servers have implemented the retry mechanism as required by SMTP, but a spammer seldom retries if sending fails.
+Tempfailing: Tempfailing [Twining et al. 2004] is based on the fact that legitimate SMTP servers have implemented the retry mechanism as required by SMTP, but a spammer seldom retries if sending fails.
 It usually works with a greylist that records the failed messages and the MTAs failed on their first tries.

 Delaying: As a variation of rate limiting, delaying is triggered by an unusually high sending rate.
-Most delaying mechanisms, such as [17, 20, 33, 34] are applied at receiving MTAs.
+Most delaying mechanisms, such as tarpitting [Hunter et al. 2003], throttling [Williamson 2003; Woolridge et al. 2004], and TCP Damping [Li et al. 2004] are applied at receiving MTAs.

-Sender Behavior Analysis: This technique distinguishes spam from normal email by examining behavior of incoming SMTP connections.
-Messages from the machine exhibiting characteristics of malicious behavior such as directory harvest are blocked before reaching mailbox [4].
+Sender Behavior Analysis: This technique distinguishes spam from normal e-mail by examining behavior of incoming SMTP connections.
+Messages from the machine exhibiting characteristics of malicious behavior such as directory harvest are blocked before reaching mailbox [Postini 2006].